purplecon/2024.purplecon.nz/site/library/README.md

 - `settings.js` (ya)
 - `your-story.js` (the purplecon.ink source code gets compiled to this (by either the editor, inky, or the `inklecate` CLI. don't worry about this unless you're editing the story itself))

+## What to do next
+* Serve this page from the actual website, at `/library`
+* make the css not terrible and nice and mobile friendly
+* finish the story haha, lmao, xd

+## More documentation
 The structure of this directory is taken from `ink-soaked`, so below is the README for `ink-soaked`.
 Enjoy getting drenched.

 ---